 Constantly in search of expanding my vocabulary, I thought I would share some interesting and obscure words with all of you.
-Our language can be poetic without meaning to, from double meanings to the history of lexis to the way they sound when spoken.
+Our language can be accidentally and un-apologetically poetic, from double meanings to the history of lexis to the way they sound when spoken.
 There is beauty in everything if you look for it.

 Relating to a transitional or initial stage of a process.